Five common website performance issues and the four ways to solve them

 Understanding website performance issues

-You might not think it at first glance, but inconsistent performance across devices and browsers, slow loading times, unoptimised content, and unresponsive pages are all examples of pretty major website performance issues.
+You might not think it at first glance, but if inconsistent, performance across devices and browsers, loading times, optimisation, and the responsiveness of pages can all be examples of major website performance issues.

 The culprits?
 More often than not, they are internal problems, stemming from things like inefficient code, heavy elements on a page, and even server problems.